wodow/google-code-issues-migrator/README.md

 	  -s, --synchronize-ids     Ensure that migrated issues keep the same ID

         You will be prompted for your github password.

+        Advanced settings can be defined by modifying "migrateissues.py".

 `--assign-owner` automatically assigns any issues that currently have an owner to your Github user (the one running the script), even if you weren't the original owner.
 This